osu-crypto/libOTe/README.md

 <b>Miracl and visual studio 2017:</b> If the Miracl script fails to find visual studio 2017, open the script and manually specify the path.

+<b>Empty cryptoTools:</b> If the cryptoTools directory is empty `git submodule update --init --recursive`.

 ### Linux / Mac

  In short, this will build the project